awslabs/generative-ai-cdk-constructs/src/cdk-lib/bedrock/README.md

   threshold: 0.95,
 });

 // Optional - Add Denied topics .
-You can use default Topic or create your custom Topic with createTopic function.
-The default Topics can also be overwritten.
+You can use a Topic or create your custom Topic

-guardrail.addDeniedTopicFilter(POLITICAL_ADVICE_TOPIC);
-guardrail.addDeniedTopicFilter({
+guardrail.addDeniedTopicFilter(Topic.FINANCIAL_ADVICE);
+guardrail.addDeniedTopicFilter(
+  Topic.custom({
     name: "Legal_Advice",
     definition:
       "Offering guidance or suggestions on legal matters, legal actions, interpretation of laws, or legal rights and responsibilities.",
     examples: [
       "Can I sue someone for this?",
-    "What are my legal rights in this situation?",
-    "Is this action against the law?",
+      "What are my legal rights in this situation?", "Is this action against the law?",
       "What should I do to file a legal complaint?", "Can you explain this law to me?",
     ],
-});
+  })
+);

 // Optional - Add Word filters.
 You can upload words from a file with addWordFilterFromFile function. guardrail.addWordFilter("drugs");